Careers and Higher Education

 This year we ran our annual Careers Convention online!
 Running in conjunction with National Careers Week, we hosted a whole week of sessions, in which students from Year 10 - 13 had the chance to talk to representatives from a variety of employment areas and higher education.

 The annual event, which has been running for a number of years, has grown bigger every year.
 This year, there were talks from Higher Education institutions and providers including Queen Mary University, Stirling University and AIM Apprenticeships.
 They spoke to students about their choices and options after A Levels and beyond.
 We also had a very good mixture of regular and new volunteers and alumni from local and national businesses sharing their knowledge and experience.

 Our dedicated Head of Careers is based in the Sixth Form Centre and is available for students to talk to at any time.
 All students are introduced to the Unifrog online packaged to help them research their 18+ plans from Year 12 onwards.

 We run a specialised programme for students interested in studying medicine, dentistry or veterinary medicine.
 This programme is open to all students from any year group with an interest in studying these areas.
 They are invited along for talks and mock interviews, as well as practicing skills like the Multi Mini Interview (MMI), which is now being widely used by medical schools in their selection processes.

-For those students who are potential Oxbridge applicants, the Assistant Head of Sixth Form (Dr Hirst) hosts support groups and arranges appointments with subject specialist teachers.
+For those students who are potential Oxbridge applicants, the Assistant Head of Sixth Form, Charlotte Nairac, hosts support groups and arranges appointments with subject specialist teachers.